MONGOLIA WALKING WITH WILDFLOWERS ADVENTURE

 OUTLINE ITINERARY

-Day 9: Hike along the top off a deep canyon across open country following the seasonal migration trail of local nomads.
-We eventually make our way to rapids and a campsite at the bottom of a wooded gorge.
-Trees and ozone rich air replenish & invigorate us.
-17km
+Day 9: Hike along deep canyon and across open country, making our way to rapids and a campsite at the bottom of a wooded gorge.

-Day 10: Today is an exceptionally scenic day.
-Emerging from the gorge we step onto a highland which soon gives way to mountainous semi-desert opening to vast & distant views.
-We camp upon reaching our rendezvous point which marks the end of our trekking adventure.
-18km
+Day 10: Emerge from the gorge we step onto a scenic and colourful highland which soon gives way to mountainous semi-desert opening to vast & distant views.

 Day 13: Spend the day in Ulaanbaatar in Mongolia’s capital visiting the National Museum, Gandan Monastery for a taste of Mongolian history & tradition.
 We’ll also do some souvenir shopping at some of UB’s most beautiful cashmere stores.